 Automotive_display.png

-Displays in cars serve as instrument clusters (IC) or head-up displays (HuD) to show important information to the driver, as central information displays (CID), or as passenger or rear seat displays for entertainment.
+Displays in cars serve as instrument clusters (IC) or head-up displays (HUD) to show important information to the driver, as central information displays (CID), or as passenger or rear seat displays for entertainment.
 Sometimes they even replace mirrors and serve as camera surveillance displays.
 Especially in cars, there are no limits to form factors and 3D shapes.
 They sometimes have various features such as image enhancement, privacy modes or anti-glare features.
-All of these displays must be of high quality to withstand significant temperature differences, virbations and shocks and need to display content under changing lighting conditions.
+All of these displays must be of high quality to withstand significant temperature differences, vibrations and shocks and need to display content under changing lighting conditions.
 They must also be able to be viewed from different angles to accommodate different sizes, positions, and passengers.

 Measurement tasks